xdv/divvy-dev-portal/content/concepts/consensus-network/transaction-queue.md

 # Transaction Queue

-The `rippled` server uses a transaction queue to help enforce the [open ledger cost](transaction-cost.html#open-ledger-cost).
+The `divvyd` server uses a transaction queue to help enforce the [open ledger cost](transaction-cost.html#open-ledger-cost).
 The open ledger cost sets a target number of transactions in a given ledger, and escalates the required transaction cost very quickly when the open ledger surpasses this size.
-Rather than discarding transactions that cannot pay the escalated transaction cost, `rippled` tries to put them in a transaction queue, which it uses to build the next ledger.
+Rather than discarding transactions that cannot pay the escalated transaction cost, `divvyd` tries to put them in a transaction queue, which it uses to build the next ledger.

 ## Transaction Queue and Consensus